bentoml/BentoML/docs/quickstart.rst

 With `bentoml serve` command, a web server will start locally at the port 5000.
 We created additional endpoints that make this server ready for production.

-- `/`: The index page with swagger definition.
+- `/`: The index page with OpenAPI definition.

+- `/docs.json`: The Open API definition for all endpoints in JSON format.

 - `/metrics`: Expose system and latency metrics with Prometheus.